-History of Halloween in Ireland
+History of Halloween (Samhain) in Ireland

-Samhain Ireland, an ancient Celtic festival celebrated on October 31st, is where our modern Halloween comes from.
+Samhain in Ireland, an ancient Celtic festival celebrated on October 31st, is where our modern Halloween comes from.
 In this article, we’ll explore the history and meaning of Samhain in Ireland, looking at the traditions and beliefs that have shaped this holiday over the years.

 We’ll cover the importance of Samhain in Ireland as the Celtic New Year, why people dressed up as spirits, and the role of bonfires in the celebrations.
 We’ll also talk about the practice of carving turnips into lanterns, which later became the jack-o’-lantern, and the rituals surrounding spirits visiting homes.